The Best Powered Bed Movers For Hospitals In 2023

 Positives

-- Compatible with a large range of beds and stretchers.
-The StaminaLift TS5000 attaches to the bed’s castor wheels, which are largely universal and subsequently the TS5000 is able to be fitted to most beds and stretchers.
+• Compatible with a large range of beds and stretchers.
+The StaminaLift TS5000 attaches to the bed’s castor wheels, which are largely universal and subsequently the TS5000 can be fitted to most beds and stretchers.
+To the best of our knowledge, there are only 2 beds that the Stamina doesn’t work with – and the use of an adaptor means that there is a good solution for these too.

 Drawbacks

-- Bulky.
-The StaminaLift is one of the bulkiest bed movers on the market, adding a lot of length to the bed when attached.
-This will likely present problems if your hospital has lifts or narrow corridors.
+• Bulky.
+The StaminaLift is one of the bulkier bed movers on the market, adding some length to the bed when attached.
+This will potentially present problems if your hospital has lifts – often hospital beds are a very tight fight in a lift (particularly with air pumps or suction on end of bed) and the Stamina may not fit in without being detached first.

 PTS P4 Multi Bed Mover